ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-22-port_forwarding_socat.md

 #### port forwarding

+upon inspecting a machine we have gained access to we discover a confluence config

+  $ cat /var/atlassian/application-data/confluence/confluence.cfg.xml

+this machine has creds for a machine we do not have access to but our target doe and is running a postgres server

 first we need to copy or install socat on our target machine inside our WAN

 we will use socat to set up a listening port on the target machine we have access to in our WAN